BirdBox/realtime-tutorial/README.md

+# Birdbox realtime tutorial #
-# Building a real-time infrastructure between a Node.js server, a SockJS browser client, and a SocketRocket iOS client #
+## Building a real-time infrastructure between a Node.js server, a SockJS browser client, and a SocketRocket iOS client ##

 This is the code for the [tutorial, which can be found here](http://blog.birdbox.com).